brendanberg01/ArduinoCore-avr/README.md

 # ArduinoCore-avr

-Forked ArduinoCore-avr to be used as an standalone library for AVR development
+Forked ArduinoCore-avr to be used as an stand-alone library for AVR development